moinkhan-in/PreferenceSpider/README.md

 Bind android shared preference values to field.
 Read/Write operations of sharedpreferences are done using the only annotation.

+__Remember: The PreferenceSpider is like ButterKnife, But this library bind sharedpreferences.

 Field binding with shared preferences of Android which uses annotation processing to generate boilerplate code for you.

  * Eliminate creating of preference class by using `@Preference` on fields.
+ * It use code generation instead of reflection to make it fater.
  * Eliminate boilerplate code to read/write the preference code.
  * Apply formating directly on preference.